FacundoMayol/Game-of-Life/README.md

 # Game of Life

-A simple Conway's Game of Life app made in c++ and SFML.
+A simple Conway's Game of Life app made in C++ and SFML.

 ## Controls